Student Score Reporting

 Overall Performance Levels

 Summative Alternate ELPAC overall performance levels are categorical labels given to particular scale score ranges.
-The minimum and maximum scale scores for each level typically vary for grade level or grade span; these are presented in Appendix A: Scale Score Ranges.
+The minimum and maximum scale scores for each level typically vary for grade level or grade span; these are presented in the Summative Alternate ELPAC subsection of Appendix A: Scale Score Ranges.
 Performance levels were set during a process called standard setting, which established the association between scale scores and their category of performance.

 Level 3